dart-lang/site-www/src/_guides/language/analysis-options.md

 const x = y;
 {% endprettify %}

+Alternatively, you can append the ignore rule to the line that it applies to.
+For example:

+{% prettify dart %}
+int x = ''; // ignore: invalid_assignment
+{% endprettify %}

 ## Ignoring specific analysis rules

 Sometimes your code doesn't fit perfectly within the standard